Daniel Isenberg

 Daniel is experienced in a wide range of complex issues of public international law, with a particular expertise and interest in questions of immunities and privileges (especially under the VCDR).
 He is regularly instructed as sole counsel on behalf of foreign states in relation to issues of state immunity.

-He has been involved in most of the leading recent cases on questions of immunity, including:
+He has been involved in a number of the leading recent cases on questions of immunity, including:

 - Reyes v Al-Malki [2017] UKSC 61, concerning the application of the ‘commercial activity’ exception under Article 31(1)(c) of the VCDR to allegations of trafficking (as a judicial assistant).